vtex-apps/store-video/docs/README.md

  }
 ```

-2. In any desired theme template, add the `video` block, passing the desireble and required props.
+2. In any desired theme template, add the `video` block with the desirable props.
 For example:

 ```json
   "video#background": {